sush-101/Basic-Git-Commands/Exercise.md

 19. Now if you want to reset this (discard this version) and roll back to last version before this you were dealing , you need to first unstage this .
 20. To do so **git reset HEAD filename**
 21. As now this is unstaged, you can go to the last commit you have made on this file **git checkout -- filename **
+22. TO delete a local repo with sub folders **rmdir /s .git**
+23. TO delete a local repo **rmdir .git**

 Conclusion:
 a.
 Learnt how to make a repository
 b.
 Commit files